 - • The European Commission updated its occupational disease directive to recognize 3 new asbestos-related diseases

-- • Laryngeal cancer joins mesothelioma and lung cancer as recognized asbestos-caused malignancies
+- • Laryngeal cancer joins mesothelioma and lung cancer as recognized fiber-caused malignancies

-- • Ovarian cancer is now officially linked to occupational asbestos exposure in EU regulatory policy
+- • Ovarian cancer is now officially linked to occupational mineral fiber exposure in EU regulatory policy

-- • Pleural plaques—thickened areas on the lung lining—qualify as a compensable asbestos disease
+- • Pleural plaques—thickened areas on the lung lining—qualify as a compensable occupational disease

 - • The decision was based on systematic reviews of peer-reviewed epidemiological studies meeting causation thresholds